gt0777/VRCLiveCaptionsMod/README.md

 ## Vosk model installation

-The Models directory `C:\Program Files (x86)\Steam\steamapps\common\VRChat\Models\` gets automatically created upon first launch.
+By default, the english-light model (vosk-model-small-en-us-0.15, Apache 2.0) will be automatically downloaded and installed into the Models directory.
+If this is fine and you don't need any additional languages or different English models, you can skip this section.

-By default, the english-light model will be automatically downloaded and installed into that directory.
-However, you can also download additional languages from [here](https://alphacephei.com/vosk/models).
+The Models directory `C:\Program Files (x86)\Steam\steamapps\common\VRChat\Models\` (or similar, depending on your VRChat game location) gets automatically created upon first launch.

-It's recommended to use the small/lightweight models (for example, vosk-model-small-en-us-0.15) due to the high number of people and latency requirements.
+You can also download additional languages or different models from [here](https://alphacephei.com/vosk/models).
+It's recommended to use the small/lightweight models due to the high number of people and latency requirements.

 Simply extract the folder inside of the .zip to the Models directory, and optionally rename it to something more friendly.
 Make sure the folder structure inside is similar to that of english-light, and that the folder isn't nested in another folder.
 Invalid folder structures or invalid models will cause the game to immediately crash when you try to switch to it, so be warned.